Jagiellonian University: Turmoil and near closure after the partitions

 After the third partition of Poland in 1795 and the ensuing Napoleonic Wars, Kraków became a free city under the protection of the Austrian Empire; this, however, was not to last long.
 In 1846, after the Kraków Uprising, the city and its university became part of the Austrian Empire.
 The Austrians were in many ways hostile to the institution and, soon after their arrival, removed many of the furnishings from the Collegium Maius Auditorium Maximum in order to convert it into a grain store.
-However, the threat of closure of the University was ultimately dissipated by Ferdinand I of Austria's decree to maintain it.
+However, the threat of closure of the university was ultimately dissipated by Ferdinand I of Austria's decree to maintain it.
 By the 1870s the fortunes of the university had improved so greatly that many scholars had returned.
 The liquefaction of nitrogen and oxygen was successfully demonstrated by professors Zygmunt Wróblewski and Karol Olszewski in 1883.
 Thereafter the Austrian authorities took on a new role in the development of the university and provided funds for the construction of a number of new buildings, including the neo-gothic Collegium Novum, which opened in 1887.
-It was, conversely, from this building that in 1918 a large painting of Kaiser Franz Joseph was removed and destroyed by Polish students advocating the reestablishment of an independent Polish state.
+It was, conversely, from this building that in 1918 a large painting of Kaiser Franz Joseph I was removed and destroyed by Polish students advocating the reestablishment of an independent Polish state.

 Count Stanisław Tarnowski was, between 1871 and 1909, twice rector of the university.